Date of Degree

 Copyright 2013 Garrett Lee Jones

 Jones, Garrett L..
 "Modeling knotted proteins with tangles."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.